-O'pen BIC Sailing Levels
+O'pen Skiff Sailing Levels

 Level 1 - Novice (Fresh Fish): Sail with Crew.
 Learning how to sit on the rail.
 Learning how to sheet in and out.
 Learning how to steer with a tiller.
 Learning how to see the wind.
 Learning how to right a boat from capsize.
 Learning how to rig a boat.